ff7-mods/ff7-flat-wiki/docs/FF8/Field/Script/Opcodes/090 CTURN.md

 #### Description

 Make this entity face the entity with the ID of the first parameter.
-That parameter is always set with [PUSHAC][].
+That parameter is always set with [PUSHAC](013 PSHAC.md).

-  [PUSHAC]: 013%20PSHAC.md "wikilink"